-The 25-year-old more than compensated for Lionel Messi's absence with a scintillating display that saw him score a magnificent hat-trick and play a key role in Sanchez's double
+The 25-year-old compensated for Lionel Messi's absence with a scintillating display that saw him score a magnificent hat-trick and play a key role in Alexis Sanchez's double

-Two minutes later the advantage was doubled by Sanchez as he followed up from Fabregas' initial effort with a simple finishing giving him his third Liga goal of the season.
+Two minutes later the advantage was doubled by Alexis as he followed up from Fabregas' initial effort with a simple finishing giving him his third Liga goal of the season.

-The Blaugrana were relentless in attack and after Aouate had kept out Iniesta, Sanchez missed a golden opportunity to grab the third as he failed to divert the ball on goal from inside the six-yard box.
+The Blaugrana were relentless in attack and, after Aouate had kept out Andres Iniesta, Alexis missed a golden opportunity to grab the third as the Chilean failed to divert the ball on goal from inside the six-yard box.

-Fabregas bagged his second of the night after dropping deep and playing another give and go with Sanchez, bursting into the area to receive the pass and place it into the bottom corner.
+Fabregas bagged his second of the night after dropping deep and playing another give-and-go with Alexis, bursting into the area to receive the pass and place it into the bottom corner.

-The former Arsenal man then returned the favour, clipping a beautiful ball over the top to Sanchez who used the space between the centre-backs to double his tally for the night.
+The former Arsenal man then returned the favour, clipping a beautiful ball over the top to Alexis who used the space between the centre-backs to take and double his tally for the night.

-There was no let up after half time and with just 50 minutes of the second half played Fabregas became the first Spaniard to score a hat-trick for the club since Luis Enrique in 2001, latching onto Iniesta's pass and checking back inside of Kevin before rolling the ball into the bottom corner.
+There was no let up after half-time and with just 50 minutes of the second half played Fabregas became the first Spaniard to score a hat-trick for the club since Luis Enrique in 2001, latching onto Iniesta's pass and checking back inside of Kevin Garcia Martinez before rolling the ball into the bottom corner.

 Mallorca thought they had pulled one back four minutes later when Alfaro stabbed the ball in at the back post, only to see the referee's assistant raise his flag for a dubious offside decision.

 Cristian Tello and Gerard Pique both came close to finding the Blaugrana's sixth of the night, though any applause that would have been received may not have matched the rapturous reception for Eric Abidal as he marked his return following a liver transplant in the 70th minute.